copperwater/xNetHack/doc/xnh-changelog-10.0.md

   - Regular scorpions can grow up into them.
   - They appear on the Ranger quest.
   - They are orange to be distinguishable from regular scorpions.
+- Allow large s-class monsters (giant spider and giant scorpion) to be saddled and ridden.

 ### Interface changes